FlatBone/quantum-progress-bar/README.md

 ## Practicality
-By viewing progress through a quantum lens and embracing uncertainty, `QuantumProgressBar` offers a fresh perspective on your projects.
+By viewing progress through a quantum lens and embracing uncertainty, `Quantum-Progress-Bar` offers a fresh perspective on your projects.
 It’s a tool to savor the absurdity of quantum mechanics while adding philosophical depth to your code.
 There’s no guarantee progress will reach 100%, but isn’t that a metaphor for life itself?